Here we go again people!

-Next week I`ll be starting my Clean Week and with the hope that you will join me I have set up this menu plan to follow.
-Having a plan just makes it easier to go through with the diet since some of these products I usually don`t have stocked in my cupboards.
+This week I`ll be starting my yearly Clean Week (s) and with the hope that you will join me, I have set up this menu plan to follow.
+Having a plan just makes it easier since some of these products I usually don`t have stocked in my cupboards.
 Make sure you have breakfast and lunch for Monday ready and then you can do the rest of the shopping later.

 To get the best result from this diet week there are a few things extra to the menu plan that you should follow: